Are There 6% CD Rates Today? The Best CD Rates Right Now

 Are There 6%+ CD Rates Today?

-Yes, we know of a few 6%+ CD right now.
+Yes, we know of just one 6%+ CD right now but it’s at a smaller credit union.

-There are several credit unions that offer (at the time of writing) 6%+ APY CDs:
+For months, there are only a few credit unions that offer (at the time of writing) 6%+ APY CDs:

 A rate of mid-5% or so is more widely available for a federally-insured certificate of deposit available to everyone.